Podcast Marketing: A Guide for Online Course Creators

 8) Run Paid Ads

-Each time you publish a new episode, re-target people (on Facebook, Google search, Instagram, YouTube, etc…) that’s visited one of your show notes pages in the last month.
+Each time you publish a new episode, re-target people (on Facebook, Google search, Instagram, YouTube) who have visited one of your show notes pages in the last month.
 Keep your email subscriber lists updated, regularly creating custom audiences on Facebook.
 Again, when a new episode goes live, target these custom audiences.

 If all you do is promote your podcast to cold audiences, the costs can quickly add up.
 But if you specifically target certain people with certain messages, you keep your costs down while increasing your engagement with those that have already engaged with you.
 Paid ads are one of the most undervalued forms of podcast marketing.